Why do you need an app landing page?

 - Show the device.
 Ideally, you want to show your app running on a device that’s as similar as possible to what customers are using.
 Sometimes that’s an iPhone.
 Sometimes it’s an Android phone.
 It’ll differ depending on use cases, the campaign you’re running, and the kinds of customers you court.

-The best app landing page examples
+The best mobile app landing page examples

 How Aaptiv nails it: Design your app landing page differently for desktop versus mobile devices.